xcaeser/zli/docs.md

 });
 ```

+> [!IMPORTANT]
+>
-📌 Parsing Positional Arguments:
+> Parsing Positional Arguments:
-The current API for accessing parsed positional arguments within `execFn` is still evolving.
+> The current API for accessing parsed positional arguments within `execFn` is still evolving.
 For now, you would need to inspect `ctx.command.positional_args` and correlate them with the remaining unparsed arguments after flag parsing. `zli`'s `execute` function will handle basic validation like required arguments.
+>
-_(Developer Note: The `parsePositionalArgs` function exists in the new code but is currently a stub.
+> _(Developer Note: The `parsePositionalArgs` function exists in the new code but is currently a stub.
 The documentation should reflect the user-facing way to access these once fully implemented)._

-## 📎 Tips
+## 📎 General Tips

 - **Help Messages**:
   - Use `cmd.printHelp()` to show the full, auto-generated help message for a command.